FATAL FRAME / PROJECT ZERO: Mask of the Lunar Eclipse on Steam - User reviews, Price & Information

 Released on March 08th 2023 is available only on Windows in 6 languages: English, French, German, Simplified Chinese, Traditional Chinese and Japanese.

-The game is currently priced at 34.99€ on Steam and has a 30% discount.
+The game is currently priced at 34.99€ on Steam with a 30% discount.

 The Steam community has classified FATAL FRAME / PROJECT ZERO: Mask of the Lunar Eclipse into these genres: